AREA OF CONCENTRATION: The program is designed to

 Provider, American Red Cross Professional Rescuer, or American Safety and Health Institute CPR-Pro.
 We do not accept the CPR Certificates/Card from online CPR courses.

-Submit original, completed physical examination, with satisfactory
+Submit original, completed GCSC Physical Examination, with satisfactory

-results, signed by a physician
+results, signed by a physician.

-Submit original, completed Immunization records including Hepatitis-B
+Submit original, completed GCSC Immunization Form including Hepatitis-B

-series or signed Declination waiver, signed by a physician
+series signed by a physician.

-Submit proof of current TB skin test or TB blood test with satisfactory results, or Declination with chest x-ray report
+Submit proof of current TB skin test or TB blood test with satisfactory results, or Declination with chest x-ray report less than one year old.

 GENERAL EDUCATION COURSES